President Trump's travel ban is back at the Supreme Court

 But the latest battle isn't over whether travelers from predominantly Muslim nations can be barred from entering the United States, or which countries are included.
 It's about picking and choosing who can get in and who must stay out.

+By changing the government's interpretation of the Supreme Court's June 26 decision, which partially restored the travel ban after a series of lower court defeats, the department argued that the latest order invites "precisely the type of uncertainty and confusion that the government has worked diligently to prevent."

+The administration also asked the Supreme Court late Friday to clarify its June ruling by allowing the more stringent requirements on travelers that the government had imposed.
+The justices gave lawyers for Hawaii, which initiated the challenge, until Tuesday to respond.

-Supreme Court Justice Clarence Thomas predicted this next round of court battles on June 26, when the high court partially restored the controversial travel ban after a series of lower court decisions against it.
+Supreme Court Justice Clarence Thomas had predicted this next round of court battles when the high court partially restored the controversial travel ban after a series of lower court decisions against it.
 The justices said only immigrants and refugees with a "bona fide" connection to the U.S. can be exempt.

 "The compromise ... will invite a flood of litigation until this case is finally resolved," Thomas wrote.